-Based on the request by Chair Larkin, staff has reassessed the overall situation, and continues to believe that there is merit in waiting to issue any further permits for commercial use of the Dock until the current assessment processes being conducted is completed.
+Based on the request by Chair Larkin, staff reassessed the overall situation, and continued to believe that there is merit in waiting to issue any further permits for commercial use of the Dock until the current assessment processes being conducted is completed.
 Among the reasons that have been identified that support the current permit issuance moratorium include the following:

-- Coordination issues with the Huntington Harbour Yacht Club, especially given the special events and activities that occur during the holiday season, as well as their other high demand activities throughout the year. - Concerns regarding a lack of process, fairness, and equity, in the event that another private operator requests a permit for use of the Dock prior to finalizing any new procedures. - Managing logistical / administrative considerations, including oversight of use and risk management / insurance coverage provisions.
+- Coordination issues with the Huntington Harbour Yacht Club, especially given the special events and activities that occur during the holiday season, as well as their other high demand activities throughout the year. - Concerns regarding a lack of process, fairness, and equity, in the event that another private operator requests a permit for use of the Dock prior to finalizing any new procedures.